-ACT/SAT: A college entrance test used to determine college readiness.
+ACT/SAT: A college entrance test that determines college readiness.

-Adjunct Professor: A professor who is usually part-time or not on campus with a long-term contract (consequently, not eligible for tenure).
+Adjunct Professor: A professor who is usually parttime or not on campus with a long-term contract (and, consequently, not eligible for tenure).

 Advisor: Faculty assigned to assist and advise students on academic matters.